Gold, gold, silver! Clareburt leads epic medal haul in the pool

 By Kris Shannon in Birmingham

 After waiting 16 years for a male Kiwi swimmer to claim a Commonwealth Games gold medal, the next one arrived in less than 24 hours.
-Then another less than 15 minutes later.
+Then another 20 minutes later.

-Lewis Clareburt has wasted no time in doubling his triumphant tally, taking out the 200m butterfly final in Birmingham tonight.
+Lewis Clareburt has wasted no time in doubling his triumphant tally, taking out the 200m butterfly final in Birmingham.

 Where his record-breaking success last night in the 400 individual medley had been forecast, this victory came as more of a surprise.